alithya-oss/backstage-plugins/workspaces/rag-ai/plugins/rag-ai-backend-retrieval-augmenter/api-report.md

 import { RetrievalRouter } from '@alithya-oss/plugin-rag-ai-node';
 import { RoadieVectorStore } from '@alithya-oss/plugin-rag-ai-node';

-// Warning: (ae-missing-release-tag) "AugmentationOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type AugmentationOptions = {
   chunkSize?: number;